 Checklist to Increase Productivity of your Remote Team

-Stanford economist Nicholas Bloom’s two years of the study shows that remote work improved employee productivity by 13% and also saved company almost $2000 per employee and this was just a travel agency in China.
-In the opposite side of the world, AT&T saved $30 million by eliminating workspace while Cisco Internet Group reported saving a whopping $277 million because of remote employee productivity.
+Stanford economist Nicholas Bloom’s two years of study show that remote work improved employee productivity by 13% and also saved the company almost $2000 per employee and this was just a travel agency in China.
+On the opposite side of the world, AT&T saved $30 million by eliminating workspace while Cisco Internet Group reported saving a whopping $277 million because of remote employee productivity.
 These numbers declare a simple notation that outsourcing to remote workers is the present and future of human resource practice.

 Remote work is a win-win for all!

-Productivity is a crucial metric for analyzing employee’s growth and something that is outright labeled to be low for work from home employees, but stats say otherwise.
+Productivity is a crucial metric for analyzing employee’s growth and something that is outright labeled to be low for work-from-home employees, but stats say otherwise.
 Remote workers have higher productivity and also greater efficiency as compared to office workers.
 Remote workers find it easier to adjust their work according to their schedule and work themselves in their peak efficient hours, getting higher efficiency.
-Having no one to micromanage promotes decision making and problem-solving approach of employees.
+Having no one to micromanage promotes the decision-making and problem-solving approach of employees.

 Companies providing an option of work from home have a significant advantage in cutting down office space, saving a major chunk in spending!
-Aetna, an American managed health care company, shed 2.7 million square feet of office space and saved $78 million.
-Another saving benefit is from the cost eliminated in rent of accommodation and other allowances for office commute.
+Aetna, an American-managed health care company, shed 2.7 million square feet of office space and saved $78 million.
+Another saving benefit is from the cost eliminated in the rent of accommodation and other allowances for office commute.

 Remote work also helps in acquiring and also retaining talents across the globe, making the team more skilled and highly diverse.
-Start-ups which are working on efficient work from home policy scale faster than start-ups using traditional policies, as they don’t have office space and HR restrictions for growth.
-Last but the most important of all, company opting for remote work policy also makes a significant contribution in reducing the carbon footprint from automobile emissions and hence creating a positive environmental impact.
+Start-ups that are working on efficient work from home policy scale faster than start-ups using traditional policies, as they don’t have office space and HR restrictions for growth.
+Last but most important of all, the company opting for a remote work policy also makes a significant contribution to reducing the carbon footprint from automobile emissions and hence creating a positive environmental impact.

 Checklist to get the best out of your remote team!

-- Stop Micromanaging: Research has found that one of the prominent reason for low productivity of an employee working in a small size company because of constant micromanaging by team leaders.
-While guiding a worker is necessary, but micromanaging decreases morale and confidence in the employee.
-Such employees are more probable to create lesser advancement in work, be less creative and more likely to leave.
+- Stop Micromanaging: Research has found that one of the prominent reasons for the low productivity of an employee working in a small size company because of constant micromanaging by team leaders.
+While guiding a worker is necessary, micromanaging decreases morale and confidence in the employee.
+Such employees are more likely to create lesser advancement in work, be less creative, and more likely to leave.
 Letting remote workers make decisions and work choices eliminate such problems while performing a comprehensive review of their work also promotes positive relations.

 - Use the OKRs – Objective and Key Results System: OKR or Objective Key Results is a popular management strategy for goal setting for remote workers.
-The purpose of OKR is making sure everyone knows what’s expected from them at work.
-Employees define objectives and measurable key results to the whole team, while remote employees move in the same forward direction trying to achieve those key results.
+The purpose of OKR is to make sure everyone knows what’s expected from them at work.
+Employees define objectives and measurable key results for the whole team.
+While remote employees move in the same forward direction trying to achieve those key results.
 OKRs give big benefits of productivity, focus, and company culture while being lightweight and easy to operate.
 It has been used by tens of thousands of companies and most of the Fortune 500.